99777536

 • The employer is able to pay these fees on the trainee's behalf by completing a fees payment agreement form.

-School-based Traineeship for the Certificate lll in Early Childhood Education and Care
+SCHOOL-BASED TRAINEESHIP for the Certificate lll in Early Childhood Education and Care

 Fee-free for Year 10 - Year 12 school students undertaking a school-based traineeship to complete this qualification.